Necklaces with Pearls

 Different pearl shapes can achieve different looks or styles.
 For an elegant and timeless look, a delicate pearl necklace that features round or oval pearls is exactly what you need.
 Baroque pearls, on the other hand, are perfect if you are after a more statement or edgy look.
 A baroque-shaped pearl pendant is very eye-catching and highlights the unique shape of the gemstone.

 Necklaces with pearls can come in many different lengths, from chokers that hug your neck to long strands that you can wear double or triple around your neck.

 Pearls have been a major jewellery trend for several seasons now.
 This season will see a few new ways to style this classic gemstone.
-Combining colourful gemstones or beads with pearls is very popular for this spring and summer.
-Classic white pearls, modern baroque or coin pearls will work perfectly to create a refreshing and uplifting summer design.
+Combining colourful gemstones or beads with pearls is very popular this spring and summer.
+Classic white pearls, and modern baroque or coin pearls will work perfectly to create a refreshing and uplifting summer design.
 Chunky chains combined with pearls will also be spotted in both bracelets and necklaces.